Disability & Specific Learning Differences / Difficulties (SpLDs)

 • Installation of loop systems in lecture theatres

-• Improved signage across all colleges to aid the location of facilities
+• Improved signage to aid the location of facilities

 • Special communication and safety equipment in the halls of residence